 Arlington Hospital Guidelines and Policies

-When our patients require continuous intensive care and treatment around the clock; we are fortunate to have a fully staffed 24 hours a day hospital.
-Rest assured, our doctors and staff are monitoring and treating your pet throughout the night.
+When our patients require continuous intensive care and treatment around the clock; we are fortunate to have a fully staffed 7 days a week at our hospital.
+Rest assured, our staff are monitoring and treating your pet throughout the night.

 During your pet’s stay, we will do everything possible to ensure your pet is comfortable.
 We will always provide safe and comfortable bedding so each pet has a soft place to lie down.
 You are more than welcome to leave a special blanket or toy with them.
 We do our best to label and keep track of all personal items.
 However, these items can get lost or misplaced.
 For this reason, we cannot guarantee these items will be returned and we will not be responsible for any items left with your pet.
 Do NOT leave personal items with your pet that have significant sentimental or monetary value.